crossbario/autobahn-js/doc/examples_overview.rst

    crossbar init
    crossbar start

-Alternatively, you can use the basic WAMP router which is integrated into `Autobahn|Python <https://github.com/tavendo/AutobahnPython>`_.

 Code runs both in the browser and in Node.js.

 For the latter, you need to have |ab| installed.
 To do so, in a shell do